The Amazing Race 7: Contestants

-Rob & Amber and Uchenna & Joyce were selected for The Amazing Race: All-Stars.
+Rob and Amber and Uchenna and Joyce were selected for The Amazing Race: All-Stars.

-On May 25, 2005, CBS aired Rob & Amber's wedding at Atlantis Paradise Island in Nassau, The Bahamas, a trip they won during the season, during a special entitled Rob and Amber Get Married.
+On May 25, 2005, CBS aired Rob & Amber's wedding at Atlantis Paradise Island in Nassau, Bahamas: a trip they had won during the season, during a special entitled Rob and Amber Get Married.
 After competing on The Amazing Race, Rob later competed on Survivor: Heroes vs. Villains, Survivor: Redemption Island, and served as a non-playing mentor on Survivor: Island of the Idols.
-Rob & Amber also both returned to compete on Survivor: Winners at War.
-On May 23, 2016, Rob also appeared on a Survivor-themed primetime special of The Price is Right.
+Rob and Amber also both returned to compete on Survivor: Winners at War.
+On May 23, 2016, Rob also appeared on a Survivor-themed primetime special of The Price Is Right.
+In 2024, Rob competed on Deal or No Deal Island.
+Later in the year, Rob competed on the third season of The Traitors.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.